kitnil/awesome/README.md

 - [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) - A code-completion engine for Vim
 - [trash-cli](https://github.com/andreafrancia/trash-cli) - Command line interface to the freedesktop.org trashcan.
 - [cherrymusic](https://github.com/devsnd/cherrymusic) - Stream your own music collection to all your devices!
 The easy to use free and open-source music streaming server.
-- [hosts](https://github.com/StevenBlack/hosts) - Extending and consolidating hosts files from several well-curated sources like adaway.org, mvps.org, malwaredomainlist.com, someonewhocares.org, and potentially others.
-You can optionally invoke extensions to block additional sites by category.
+- [hosts](https://github.com/StevenBlack/hosts) - Consolidating and Extending hosts files from several well-curated sources.
+You can optionally pick extensions to block Porn, Social Media, and other categories..
 - [classifier](https://github.com/bhrigu123/classifier) - Organize files in your directory instantly, by classifying them into different folders
 - [Terminal-on-FB-Messenger](https://github.com/dhruvramani/Terminal-on-FB-Messenger) - Allows user to take full control of the terminal of their computer through Facebook's messaging service.
 - [awesome-python](https://github.com/vinta/awesome-python) - A curated list of awesome Python frameworks, libraries, software and resources